-Physics Today, the flagship publication of The American Institute of Physics, is the most influential and closely followed physics magazine in the world, informing readers about science and its place in the world with authoritative features, full news coverage and analysis, and fresh perspectives on technological advances and ground-breaking research.
+Physics Today, the flagship publication of the American Institute of Physics, is the most influential and closely followed physics magazine in the world.
+With authoritative features, full news coverage and analysis, and fresh perspectives on technological advances and ground-breaking research, Physics Today informs readers about science and its role in society.

-Physics Today Online serves as Physics Today's home on the Internet, presenting the magazine's digital edition and continually building a valuable online archive.
-In addition, PTOL extends the magazine's coverage of the physical sciences with the daily edition, unique online content from our editors and contributors.
+Physics Today Online, the magazine’s internet home, presents the digital edition and provides a valuable online archive.
+In addition, PTOL extends the magazine's coverage of the physical sciences with the Daily Edition—unique online content from our editors and contributors.

 Views expressed in Physics Today and on its website are those of the authors and not necessarily those of AIP or its member societies.